 Each container should have only one concern.
 Decoupling applications into multiple containers makes it easier to scale horizontally and reuse containers.
 For instance, a web application stack might consist of three separate containers, each with its own unique image, to manage the web application, database, and an in-memory cache in a decoupled manner.

-Although all Bitnami images follow this good practice there are cases where two or more processes need to be executed at the same time in the same image.
+Although all Bitnami images follow this good practice, there are cases where two or more processes need to be executed at the same time in the same image.
 One such case is that of the Bitnami PostgreSQL with Replication Manager Docker Image where, apart from the postgres process, there is a separate process for the repmgr daemon.
 There are also other cases where the application spawns additional processes on its own.

-It is therefore important to take a decision about the number of processes per container keeping in mind the goal of keeping each container as clean and modular as possible.
+It is therefore important to take a decision about the number of processes per container, keeping in mind the goal of keeping each container as clean and modular as possible.

-As indirectly described in the previous section, it is important to follow the "Principle of least privilege" (POLP), an important concept in computer security.
+As indirectly described in the previous sections, it is important to follow the "Principle of least privilege" (POLP), an important concept in computer security.
 This refers to the practice of limiting access rights for users to the bare minimum permissions they need to perform their work.